Sayan-Development/StickyNote/README.md

 > [!WARNING]
 > **StickyNote is not as documented as it should be.
 Use it only if you're willing to dive into the source code yourself.**
+>
+> Example of a plugin made using StickyNote: https://github.com/Syrent/SayanVanish

 # What is StickyNote?